The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: The Provably Total Recursive Functions of and its extensions

-For the other way around, i.e. $\PR(\IEx)\subseteq\PRb$, it is enough to note that $\ISig \vdash\IEx$ and use Theorem \ref{isig}. \end{proof} \begin{corollary} MRDP theorem does not hold in $\IEx$, i.e. there is a $\Sigma_1$ formula $A$ with no positive formula $B$ such that $\IEx\vdash A\Lr B$. \end{corollary} \begin{proof} The cut-off function is primitive recursive, and thus by Theorem \ref{3t000}, it is provably recursive in $\IEx$.
-Let $A$ be a $\Sigma_1$ formula that defines the cut-off function in $\IEx$.
-If there is a positive formula $B$ such that $\IEx\vdash A\Lr B$, then $\IEx$ proves existence and uniqueness sequents of $B$.
-By Lemma \ref{2l6.1}, $\BA$ proves these sequents as well.
-This contradicts with Corollary \ref{cCutOff}. \end{proof}
+For the other way around, i.e. $\PTRF(\IEx)\subseteq\PR$, it is enough to note that $\ISig \vdash\IEx$ and use Theorem \ref{isig}. \end{proof} \begin{corollary} The MRDP theorem does not hold in $\IEx$, i.e. there is a $\Sig$ formula $A$ with no geometric formula $B$ such that $\IEx\vdash A\Lr B$. \end{corollary} \begin{proof} The cut-off subtraction is primitive recursive, and thus by Theorem \ref{3t000}, it is provably total in $\IEx$.
+Let $A$ be a $\Sig$ formula that defines the cut-off subtraction in $\IEx$.
+If there is a geometric formula $B$ such that $\IEx\vdash A\Lr B$, then $\IEx$ proves existence and uniqueness sequents of $B$.
+By Corollary \ref{2c6.1}, $\BA$ proves these sequents as well.
+This contradicts Corollary \ref{cCutOff}. \end{proof}